pexip/os-curl/tests/FILEFORMAT.md

 Brief test case description, shown when the test runs.

 ### `<setenv>`

     variable1=contents1
     variable2=contents2
+    variable3

 Set the given environment variables to the specified value before the actual command is run.
-They are cleared again after the command has been run.
+They are restored back to their former values again after the command has been run.

+If the variable name has no assignment, no `=`, then that variable is just deleted.

-### `<command [option="no-output/no-include/force-output/binary-trace"] [timeout="secs"][delay="secs"][type="perl/shell"]>`
+### `<command [option="no-q/no-output/no-include/force-output/binary-trace"] [timeout="secs"][delay="secs"][type="perl/shell"]>`
 Command line to run.

 Note that the URL that gets passed to the server actually controls what data that is returned.
 The last slash in the URL must be followed by a number.
-That number (N) will be used by the test-server to load test case N and return the data that is defined within the `<reply><data></data></reply>` section.
+That number (N) is used by the test-server to load test case N and return the data that is defined within the `<reply><data></data></reply>` section.

-If there's no test number found above, the HTTP test server will use the number following the last dot in the given hostname (made so that a CONNECT can still pass on test number) so that "foo.bar.123" gets treated as test case
+If there is no test number found above, the HTTP test server uses the number following the last dot in the given hostname (made so that a CONNECT can still pass on test number) so that "foo.bar.123" gets treated as test case
-123. Alternatively, if an IPv6 address is provided to CONNECT, the last hexadecimal group in the address will be used as the test number!
+123. Alternatively, if an IPv6 address is provided to CONNECT, the last hexadecimal group in the address is used as the test number.
 For example the address "[1234::ff]" would be treated as test case 255.

 Set `type="perl"` to write the test case as a perl script.
-It implies that there's no memory debugging and valgrind gets shut off for this test.
+It implies that there is no memory debugging and valgrind gets shut off for this test.

 Set `type="shell"` to write the test case as a shell script.
-It implies that there's no memory debugging and valgrind gets shut off for this test.
+It implies that there is no memory debugging and valgrind gets shut off for this test.

 Set `option="no-output"` to prevent the test script to slap on the `--output` argument that directs the output to a file.
 The `--output` is also not added